 “Affiliate" means in relation to any party, any entity controlled, directly or indirectly, by the party, any entity that controls, directly or indirectly, the party or any entity directly or indirectly under common control with the party and for this purpose control means ownership of a majority of the voting power of such entity or party.

-6. Payments.
-By the 10th day of each month Seller shall provide Buyer a written statement covering the preceding month.
-Billing and payment will be based on scheduled quantities.
-Differences between scheduled quantities and actual quantities delivered and received hereunder will be corrected or settled in cash or gas or by offset as the parties agree.
-Within 10 days of the request of either party, the other party shall provide, to the extent it has a legal right of access thereto and/or such statement is then available, a copy of the applicable transporter'sallocation or imbalance statement for the requested period.
-All amounts payableunder this Section 6 are due by the 25th day of the month in which the statement therefor was received (the "Payment Date"), which amounts shall accrue interest at the Interest Rate from the Payment Date until paid.
-If any date for any payment to be made under this GTC is not a Business Day, the due date for such payment shall be the following Business Day.
-Payment of all funds shall be made by wire payment in such manner thatU.S. funds are immediately available to the payee on the applicable due date.
-If Buyer and Seller are each required to pay an amount in the same month pursuant to Transactions under this GTC, the Spot GTC, the GISB Contract or any other transaction for the purchase or sale of gas between the parties, then such amountswith respect toeach party shall be aggregated and the parties shall discharge their obligationsto pay through netting, in which case the party owing the greateraggregate amount shall pay to the other party the difference between the amounts owed.
+Payments.
+By the 20th day of each month, Seller shall provide Buyer a written statement covering the quantity of gas delivered, the energy content thereof, the Contract Price, any applicable Taxes (defined below) and the total amount due for the preceding month.
+Within 10 days of the request of either party, the other party shall provide, to the extent it has a legal right of access thereto and such statement is then available, a copy of any applicable transporter's statement for the requested period.
+All amounts payable are due by the 25th day of the month in which the statement therefor was received (the "Payment Date").
+If the due date for any payment to be made hereunder is not a Business Day, the Payment Date shall be the closest Business Day.
+Payment of all funds shall be made by cheque or wire transfer in such manner that funds are immediately available to the payee on the applicable due date.
+Interest on past due amounts shall accrue until fully paid (including accumulated interest) at the Interest Rate.
+In the event that both parties are each required to pay an amount in the same month under the Transactions, such amounts shall be aggregated and the parties shall discharge their obligations through netting, with the party owing the greater amount paying to the other party the difference between the amounts owed.